 - 6.1.3 As set out in Section 7.3.3 of Volume 1 of the Official Plan, parkland shall be dedicated on the basis of 5% of the gross land area for residential areas and 2% for commercial and employment areas, or 1.0 hectare for each 300 dwelling units, or a combination thereof, whichever yields the most favourable supply of parkland at the City's discretion, as provided for in Section 42 of the Planning Act.
+Lands used for public transit facilities shall not count as parkland.
+The calculation of gross land area shall include the area for development, public and private streets, public and private open spaces, and public institutions, and shall exclude natural heritage areas.
 Parkland dedication may also be provided via payment of cash-in-lieu at the discretion of Council.
-Funds generated from cash-in-lieu contributions shall be used by the municipality to acquire parkland. - 6.1.4 Notwithstanding Policy 6.1.3, the City may establish an alternative parkland dedication requirement for the VMC without amendment to this plan. - 6.1.5 Generally, parkland shall be secured through the plan of subdivision and site plan processes.
-An agreement among landowners in the VMC and the City, in accordance with Policy 10.6.3, will be required is encouraged to equitably distribute the cost of all parkland. - 6.1.6 Residential developments shall include private outdoor amenity space.
+Funds generated from cash-in-lieu contributions shall be used by the municipality to acquire parkland. - 6.1.4 Notwithstanding Policy 6.1.3, the City may establish an alternative parkland dedication requirement for the VMC without amendment to this plan. - 6.1.45 Generally, parkland shall be secured through the plan of subdivision and site plan processes.
+An agreement among landowners in the VMC and the City will be required to equitably distribute the cost of all parkland. - 6.1.56 Residential developments shall include private outdoor amenity space.
 Outdoor amenity spaces associated with major office or institutional developments generally shall be located and designed to complement the public park system and shall be publicly accessible.
-Private amenity space shall not count toward parkland dedication. - 6.1.7 Parks and open spaces provide critical connections within the larger pedestrian and bicycle network.
-They should be designed with movement desire lines in mind and generally should accommodate pedestrian through-traffic and, where appropriate, cycling. - 6.1.8 The design of all parks and other open spaces in the VMC shall be guided by the VMC Streetscape and Open Space Plan.
-Befitting the desired image and character for the VMC, all parks shall exemplify design excellence and high levels of sustainability and be constructed with high quality materials.
+Private amenity space shall not count toward parkland dedication. - 6.1.67 Parks and open spaces provide critical connections within the larger pedestrian and bicycle network.
+They should be designed with movement desire lines in mind and generally should accommodate pedestrian through-traffic and, where appropriate, cycling. - 6.1.78 The design of all parks and other open spaces in the VMC shall be guided by the VMC Streetscape and Open Space Plan.
+Befitting the desired image and character for the VMC, all parks shall exemplify design excellence and high levels of sustainability and be constructed be designed to high standards and built with high quality materials.

-6.2 Parks and Urban Squares
+6.2 Public Squares and Neighbourhood Parks and Urban Squares

-- 6.2.1 The Millway Avenue Linear Open Space identified on Schedule D, to be built over the underground subway station and tunnel, will be a central civic gathering space in the VMC.
+6.2.1 The Millway Avenue Linear Open Space identified on Schedule D, to be built over the underground subway station and tunnel, will be a central civic gathering space in the VMC.
 The space should contain design elements that link and unify the four segments of the park, a range of amenities for residents, workers and visitors in the area, and public art, in addition to facilities associated with the subway station.
-Such facilities should be integrated into the design of the open space, which shall be guided by the VMC Streetscape and Open Space Plan. - 6.2.2 Further to Policy 7.3.1.2(c) of Volume 1 of the Official Plan, Neighbourhood Parks identified in Schedule D should have the following characteristics or features: - Street frontage on at least three sides - Convenient pedestrian access points
+Such facilities should be integrated into the design of the open space, which shall be guided by the VMC Streetscape and Open Space Plan.
+The design of these parks should adhere to the following principles: